5th (Mhow) Cavalry Brigade: History

 Uniquely amongst the six Indian cavalry brigades sent to the Western Front in the First World War, the 5th (Mhow) Cavalry Brigade was not a pre war formation.
 The brigade was formed on 11 November 1914 from units in 5th (Mhow) Division and the 6th (Inniskilling) Dragoons from Muttra.

-In company with the 7th (Meerut) Cavalry Brigade, it departed Bombay on 19 November 1914 and landed at Marseilles on 14–16 December.
+In company with the 7th (Meerut) Cavalry Brigade, it departed Bombay on 19 November 1914 and landed at Marseille on 14–16 December.
 It joined the 2nd Indian Cavalry Division which was formally constituted on 14 December.
 The division concentrated around Orléans on 20–24 December and moved up to the Front on 1–4 January 1915.
 While in France, the brigade was known by its geographical rather than numerical designation so as to avoid confusion with the British 5th Cavalry Brigade also serving on the Western Front at the same time.

 On 15 September 1915, the brigade swapped places with the 3rd (Ambala) Cavalry Brigade of 1st Indian Cavalry Division.

 Other than the Battle of Cambrai when it helped to hold the German counter-attack, it was not involved in battle.
 Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
 They would hold the line, or act as Pioneers; such parties were designated as the Mhow Battalion.

 On 1 December 1917, Lance-Daffadar Gobind Singh of the 28th Light Cavalry, attached to 2nd Lancers (Gardner's Horse), won the Victoria Cross during the Battle of Cambrai.